Justin Fairfax: Campaign

 In 2017, Fairfax ran for Lieutenant Governor of Virginia.
-In the Democratic primaries, he faced Gene Rossi, a federal prosecutor, who had trained Fairfax when they worked together in Alexandria's Eastern District federal court, and Susan Platt, a political lobbyist and consultant, who had served as chief of staff to Joe Biden in the 1990s (Platt had also run Virginia Senator Chuck Robb's 1994 re-election campaign and Don Beyer's unsuccessful 1997 gubernatorial campaign).
+In the Democratic primaries, he faced Gene Rossi, a federal prosecutor, who had trained Fairfax when they worked together in Alexandria's Eastern District federal court, and Susan Platt, a political lobbyist and consultant, who had served as chief of staff to Joe Biden in the 1990s.
+Platt had also run Virginia Senator Chuck Robb's 1994 re-election campaign and Don Beyer's unsuccessful 1997 gubernatorial campaign.

 Citing their unease with Dominion Energy's planned construction of the Atlantic Coast Pipeline, all three candidates in the Democratic primary pledged to refuse campaign contributions from Dominion Energy, despite the company being the largest contributor to Virginia political campaigns for both Republicans and Democrats.
 Although early polling showed Platt in the lead, Fairfax significantly outraised both of his opponents and proved victorious in the primary election, carrying about 49% of the vote.

 Fairfax then faced Republican nominee Jill Vogel, a state senator from Fauquier County, in the general election.
 Fairfax and Vogel raised comparable amounts of money for their campaigns—$3.9 million and $3.7 million, respectively.
-A forum between Fairfax and Vogel was held at Piedmont Community College on August 9, 2017 and a debate between the two candidates was held at the University of Richmond on October 5.
+A forum between Fairfax and Vogel was held at Piedmont Virginia Community College on August 9, 2017 and a debate between the two candidates was held at the University of Richmond on October 5.

 Noting that Fairfax had been largely unknown when he ran for attorney general four years earlier, The Washington Post wrote that Fairfax had transitioned from "party crasher" to "party insider" in the time since, having "methodically done the work necessary to raise his profile and pay dues."
-The Washington Post went onto endorse Fairfax in the race, calling him "bright, competent, well-versed" and "the much better choice".
+The Washington Post went on to endorse Fairfax in the race, calling him "bright, competent, well-versed" and "the much better choice".